donsheehy/ds2viz/planning.md

 Traditionally, padding is a minimum guarantee that is not additive.
 Adjacent elements are spaced so the distance is the max of their padding values.

-## Polylines
+## Primitives updates

-This is actually more primitive than Line.
+Polylines are more primitive than Lines.
 It should replace `DP_Line` as the main primitive for lines.

-## Bezier Curves
+Bezier Curves.
+It's time.

 ## Arrowheads and curve decorations